Calcium Ascorbate in Food

 Additive in the food and beverage industry

 In the food and beverage industry, calcium ascorbate is a common food additive for its health benefits or as a stabilizing agent.
 Fortifying foods with calcium ascorbate boosts their vitamin C content, which can make up for vitamin C depletion that occurs during processing.
 Food manufacturers often add calcium ascorbate to orange juice or other fruit juices after they pasteurize them to replenish their vitamin C content.
-Calcium ascorbate can also increase the calcium content in products like ice cream or yogurt.
+Calcium ascorbate can also increase the calcium content in dairy products like ice cream or yogurt.

 As a stabilizer, calcium ascorbate preserves the color and freshness of food and beverage products to extend their shelf life and stability.
 Because calcium ascorbate has a low pH, it helps prevent microbial growth which can lead to spoilage or cause food to become contaminated.
 Calcium ascorbate is popular as a food preservative because it is a natural alternative to harsher chemical preservatives.